UAlbertaALTLab/cwd-db/README.md

 The database uses the [Data Format for Digital Linguistics][DaFoDiL] as its underlying data format—a set of recommendations for storing linguistic data in JSON.

-## Orthography
+## Orthographies

+Woods Cree uses two orthographies: the Colin Charles' Modified Roman Orthography (CMRO) and the Standard Roman Orthography (SRO).
 The following table shows each grapheme in Woods Cree in the Colin Charles' Modified Roman Orthography (CMRO) and its equivalent in the Standard Roman Orthography (SRO), also with its corresponding value in the International Phonetic Alphabet (IPA).

   IPA     | CMRO | SRO
 :--------:|:----:|:--: